dyte-submissions/dyte-vit-2022-Aritra779/README.md

 * ```sh
   npm test
   ```
-  is currently has only 4 tests.
-Fork test and Pull test tests the corespoding API call.
+  currently has only 4 tests.
+Fork test and Pull test test the correspoding API calls.
 The API call is mocked.
 You can test it out without a worry.
 The other two tests are for testing out API call to get the package.json file of any repo.
 These two calls are also mocked.
 Hence you can test it out without a single worry.
 * Don't run it outside of the project directory for the time being (*will be looked into later*)
 * There's a sample_d.csv file with two repo links. (optinal)Delete the last 3 columns(everything except `name` and `repo` column).
 First repo doesn't have `axios`.
 It's my personal repo.
 Second one has `axios 0.23.0`.
 So for testing test with anything higher than that.
 <!-- USAGE EXAMPLES -->

 ## Usage

 <div align = 'center'>

+![i option Screen Shot with lower version][i_option_ss1]

-![i option Screen Shot][i_option_screenshot]
+![i option Screen Shot with higher version][i_option_ss2]

 ![npm test Screen Shot][npm_test_ss]